bijanbina/BAudio/README.md

 ## Installation
 ### Enable Test Signing
-If you know how I can sign this driver please contact with me, For the time being to use woithout signing enable test signing in the cmd with
+If you know how I can sign this driver please contact me, For the time being to use without signing, enable test signing in the cmd with
 ```
 bcdedit /set testsigning on
 ```